 So, here’s the answer.
 If you don’t plan to go mostly downhill and do this multiple times along your ride (which means that you will mostly be going downhill on your ride and will have to keep braking often to bring your speed down, which is very unlikely), the use of regenerative braking is again pointless.
 It is thus for the moment nothing more than a gimmick for the e-bike concept.

 Even riding through hills will not effectively utilize a regenerative braking system on an electric bicycle.
 So, using regenerative braking in such cases also does not make much sense.

 The e-bike braking system is not built for regen braking

-In the electric cars, regenerative brakes use the most advanced and sophisticated braking mechanism to allow the driver to take full control over the vehicle.
+In electric cars, regenerative brakes use the most advanced and sophisticated braking mechanism to allow the driver to take full control over the vehicle.
 These hybrid cars blend regenerative and conventional disc braking with perfection.